HermSidhu/To-Do/README.md

 # To-Do

-To-Do is a full stack web application that helps you stay organized, built with JavaScript, HTML, & CSS.
+To-Do is a full stack web application that helps you stay organized while providing you with the current weather, built with JavaScript, HTML, & CSS.

 <span>